|

 older equipment can still understand.

-story, and we are grateful to our colleague Peter Hayes who actually worked on
+computers is a fascinating story, and we are grateful to our colleague Peter

-Pegasus, the computer shown above – for telling us about it.
-Martins’
+Hayes who actually worked on Pegasus, the computer shown above – for telling

-tradition of being first with things is spoiled on home territory, when
+us about it.
+Martins’ tradition of being first with things is spoiled on home

-beside themselves with rage, and determined not only to open a better one,
+charge at Martins are beside themselves with rage, and determined not only to

-but to immediately be first in banking to introduce something else – in fact ANYTHING else, it doesn’t really matter what.
+something else – in fact ANYTHING else, it doesn’t really matter what.
 A board meeting is held and someone

 suggests computers – the fight back begins, and results in the arrival of